 These days, businesses use email as a major communication tool - both internally and externally.
 This is the ideal medium for sharing learning updates, news and events with employees to make sure that everyone’s in the loop when it comes to the learning in the flow processes and systems.

 Although learning in the flow is perfectly suited to remote working, face to face contact should never be discounted.
 Holding regular conferences, or even webinars, can be really helpful in giving employees a platform to informally share their learning experiences and to ask questions.
 These can also be useful in promoting a sense of connectivity between employees which can sometimes be lost when a team is working remotely.
 As much as technology is great, we all need human interaction and, holding the occasional real life event (where allowed) can really work wonders for employee morale.

 At iAM Learning, we’re very much aware of the need to equip businesses with the tools needed to implement solid, long term learning plans for employees.
 We believe that learning in the flow not only produces a skilled and knowledgeable workforce but, it also creates a heightened sense of job satisfaction as employees are encouraged to explore and expand their roles.

-We provide CPD certified (and soon to be IOSH approved) learning libraries which employees can access through their computers, laptops, tablets or telephones.
-Anything but dull, our learning subscription provides a comprehensive range of learning resources, off-the-shelf courses and outstanding customer support.
+We provide CPD certified (and soon to be IOSH approved) elearning libraries which employees can access through their computers, laptops, tablets or telephones.
+Anything but dull, our learning subscription provides a comprehensive range of learning resources, off-the-shelf elearning courses and outstanding customer support.

 We know a thing or two about people